-What we need is the union of habits of intellectual abstraction with spiritual truth, with devout feeling.
-With us there is perhaps more of the devout feeling, but less of the patient intellectual discipline.
+the patient intellectual discipline.
 But this is absolutely necessary for the mental philosopher.
 Discipline of the mind is needed, more than most men are willing to undergo; more than most, even of our students, are accustomed to.
-For students in general are students of external books and things, and not of the constitution and movements of their own minds.
-They pursue paths that have been traced out for them; they do not enter the forest with axe in hand, to cut down the underbrush and make paths for themselves to new points, or their own paths to old points; they travel the beaten road.
+For students in general are students of external books and things, and not of the constitution and movements of their They pursue paths that have been traced out for them; they do not enter the forest with axe in hand, to cut down the underbrush and make paths for themselves to new points, or their own paths to old points; they travel the beaten road.
 Now it is a truth that paths long travelled not only lose the interest, which by novelty they once possessed, but they even lose that power over the mind, which the things of intrinsic value and curiosity that lie along in them deserve to exercise.
 In the mind's investigations, an ell of one's own is worth a mile of another's.
-Intellectual regions become as hacknied, as infested with cicerones, as crusted over with custom, as the regions of fashionable travel.
-Guide-books and hand-books become so familiar, and so insufferably minute, that the possibility of a fresh discovery is anticipated, and the genial excitement of the mind, even by surprising truth, is rendered very difficult.
+Intellectual regions become as hacknied, as infested with cicerones, as crusted over with custom, as the regions of Guide-books and hand-books become fashionable travel. so familiar, and so insufferably minute, that the possibility of a fresh discovery is anticipated, and the genial excitement of the mind, even by surprising truth, is rendered very difficult.

 Truth, Democritus said, was a deep well; it is a deep sea, that requires experienced and powerful divers, divers that can hold their breath long, or the pearls that lie at the bottom will not be brought up.
 Many have gone out of their depth, many have lost their breath, many have been taken by devious under-currents, and carried far from the point they have been diving at.
 By and by their bodies rise and float, here and there upon the surface.
-They are east up upon the shores, and other philosophers devoutly bury them.
+They are cast up upon the shores, and other philosophers devoutly bury them.
 A name is put upon their grave-stones, and the directions are marked, in which they are supposed to have wandered.
 Men seem perfectly aware of these under-currents in the case of others, but yet they are perpetually diving into the same, and losing their way, and in their turn dying for want of breath.
 "Or," says Halyburton, in his sometimes quaint way, "trying to fetch up the truth without diving for it, but with a line too short, they fetch up some weeds that are nourished by their nearness to the waters, and please themselves with those."
 Yes!
 It must be confessed, there is a great deal of the sea-weed of philosophy brought up instead of shells and pearls; there are regions, however, where this sort of weed may make a very good compost for the production of better things in the sandy places on one's intellectual premises.